Shopping Links

 US DVD Review

-It comes loaded with extra features: The theatrical trailer and the first edition of the Tenchi encyclopedia; this has illustrated text notes on just about everything and everyone that ever appeared in a Tenchi TV episode, OAV, or movie.
+It does come loaded with extra features: The theatrical trailer and the first edition of the Tenchi encyclopedia; this has illustrated text notes on just about everything and everyone that ever appeared in a Tenchi TV episode, OAV, or movie.
 The entries are indexed several different ways, are thoroughly cross-referenced with links, and include a number of short video clips to illustrate various things, such as the "power of Kagato," and Ryo-ohki's transformation.
 There's also a list of all the videos and CDs available.
-About the only thing you could possibly complain about is that the video clips are from the dub, and it's not quite as polished as the version 2.0 included with the OAV DVD set (although it's a little better referenced).
+About the only thing you could possibly complain about is that the video clips are from the dub, and it's not quite as polished as the version 2.0 included with the OAV DVD set (although it's actually a little better referenced).

 In all, this is one heck of a DVD--this disc defines the term extra features, and will remind you why you bought a DVD player in the first place.
 If you're a Tenchi fan, you're definitely going to want to play around with this one.